Back to Blog

 Share

-Regrettably, this unprecedented growth of eCommerce has fueled a similar expansion of financial fraud.
+This growth in eCommerce has fueled a similar expansion of financial fraud.
 Malicious actors are increasingly targeting eCommerce apps and websites to steal gift or stored value cards, pilfer account details, process fake returns, and commit a host of other fraudulent activities.
-One of the lesser-known but growing attacks is card testing.

 Card testing happens when a fraudster uses a merchant’s website to “test” stolen credit card information to determine if the card is still valid.
 This is typically done via automated bots running stolen credit numbers through a merchant’s checkout page.
 If the merchant approves a transaction, the fraudster knows that the card is valid and that it can be used to make fraudulent high-value purchases elsewhere.